You are looking to get some skin in the game by buying a condo.

 Near North SideGold Coast

 The neighborhood’s benefits are obvious: Oak Street shops, high-end restaurants, the Mag Mile, and the lake.
 But don’t get spooked by its reputation for being pricey.
 In fact, the median sale price for condos and townhouses on the Near North Side dropped 3 percent in 2019, to $398,000.
 It’s not all seven-figure penthouses with water views.
 There are also one-bedroom units without luxe finishes in both high-rise and smaller buildings that run $180,000 to $210,000.
-You might even luck into one on the lakefront: An 800-square-footer in a doorman building on Lake Shore Drive was listed in May (shown above) for $205,000.
+You might even luck into one on the lakefront: An 800-square-footer in a doorman building on Lake Shore Drive (shown above) was available in May for $205,000.

 South SideHyde Park